-In a tight labor market, it’s easy to move quickly through the recruiting process, extending offers to willing participants without properly vetting them for qualifications.
-Even in entry-level positions, taking the time to look for candidates to demonstrate qualities that will make them successful in their role is an important component to decreasing turnover.
+In a tight labor market, it’s easy to move quickly through the recruiting process, extending offers to willing participants without properly vetting their qualifications.
+Even in entry-level positions, taking the time to look for candidates who demonstrate qualities that will make them successful in their roles is an important consideration to decrease turnover.

 Associates in the retail industry represent the customer-facing aspects of your business and therefore should possess characteristics like:

 During the recruiting process, take time to administer assessments like Situational Judgement Tests (SJTs) to see how your applicants will fare in the role at hand.
 Taking action to assess candidates before hiring them can lead to candidates who fit better within their role, and therefore are less likely to turnover frivolously.

 ncreasingly, organizations view talent management and employee development as a shared responsibility between business and HR.
 As a result, learning and development programs are becoming more abundant as they allow organizations to:

 - Defend against skills shortages